Then, The Orchids

 while the white orchid blooms outside

 Then, The Orchids Turned Grey uses my grandmother's house as a point of departure.
 After the house's decay and subsequent reconstruction, a new structure emerged, yet certain traditions endured.
 These included our family's shared meals, the appearance of the cross symbol on the wall, and the continued presence of the orchids cherished by my grandmother.
-Drawing on my family's oral history, I've combined my photographic work––capturing the house in its fragile state with archival images, and interventions I made from the forced assimilation documents, diligently preserved by my mother.
+Drawing on my family's oral history, I've combined my photographic work––capturing the house in its fragile state, and interventions I made from the forced assimilation documents, diligently preserved by my mother.

 I began this work to honour my grandmother while setting out to discover what it meant to be a part of the Chinese diaspora in the present day.
 It looks broadly at how personal keepsake and collective memory can transcend the structural and geopolitical tension caused during the revolution, especially how religion was a tool to erase ethnic identity during the period of nation building, post Cold War in Southeast Asia, with consequences that last until the present day.